eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 - OID4VCI draft 12 (issuing)

-- Issuer functionality, to support development and testing, one can access a OID4VCI test/demo service for issuing at:
+- Issuer functionality, to support development and testing, one can access an OID4VCI test/demo service for issuing at:

   - ```https://issuer.eudiw.dev/oidc.```